-Considering the safety of reflexology as a complementary method in increasing breastfeeding, if there is a statistically significant effect in the studies conducted in this regard, it can be suggested to health care workers.
-Also, based on the researchers' knowledge, no review study has been conducted to investigate the effect of reflexology on breastfeeding, this study was conducted with the aim of investigating the effect of FR on lactation and breast milk volume in the postpartum period.
+Considering the safety of reflexology as a complementary method in increasing breastfeeding, in case of its efficacy, it can be suggested to health care workers.
+Also, based on the researchers' knowledge, no review study has been conducted to investigate the effect of reflexology on breastfeeding so far.
+This study was conducted to investigate the effect of FR on lactation and breast milk volume in postpartum women.